-The University of Hartford is one of only a few universities nationwide where you can earn a bachelor's or master's degree with an internationally recognized Association Montessori Internationale (AMI) diploma.
+The University of Hartford is one of only a few universities nationwide where you can earn three credentials in one program:

 Information for students with previous college experience who want to finish a bachelor's degree.

-- Earn three credentials in one program - a bachelor's or master's degree, an AMI diploma, and Connecticut state teaching certification.
+- Earn three credentials in one program - a bachelor's or master's degree, a Montessori AMI diploma, and Connecticut teaching certification.

 - Montessori scholarships are available in addition to the University's financial aid.